 Title II: State and Local Government Services

 Title II requires that individuals with disabilities are not excluded from programs, services, employment, and activities provided by state and local governments.
-Examples are public libraries and public schools.
+Examples are polling locations, public libraries, and public schools.
 More examples are local and state courts, town halls, and city parks, as well as public streets and public sidewalks.
 It also applies to government contractors.
 However, it does not include the federal government, which is covered by the Rehabilitation Act.